gitlabhq/gitlabhq/doc/ci/variables/README.md

   variables: []
 ```

-## Secure variables
+## Secret variables

 >**Notes:**
 - This feature requires GitLab Runner 0.4.0 or higher.
-- Be aware that secure variables are not masked, and their values can be shown
+- Be aware that secret variables are not masked, and their values can be shown
   in the build logs if explicitly asked to do so.
 If your project is public or
   internal, you can set the pipelines private from your project's Pipelines
   settings.
 Follow the discussion in issue [#13784][ce-13784] for masking the
-  secure variables.
+  secret variables.

-GitLab CI allows you to define per-project **Secure variables** that are set in
+GitLab CI allows you to define per-project **secret variables** that are set in
 the build environment.
-The secure variables are stored out of the repository
+The secret variables are stored out of the repository
 (`.gitlab-ci.yml`) and are securely passed to GitLab Runner making them
 available in the build environment.
 It's the recommended method to use for
 storing things like passwords, secret keys and credentials.

-Secure variables can be added by going to your project's
+Secret variables can be added by going to your project's
 **Settings ➔ Variables ➔ Add variable**.

 Once you set them, they will be available for all subsequent builds.